F3real/F3real.github.io/content/uphighl_lvl4.md

 ```
 V0n3XL7d=011101010000111000001010000000110001100101000011000011010101000001000001000011000000111100010011000010100000101001000100;
 ```
-Now looking at the html source and at the cookie value, could it be some sort of Vigenère cipher ?
+Now looking at the html source and the cookie value, could it be some sort of Vigenère cipher?

 ~~~python
 import binascii